donaldtang8/decisions/README.md

 # :bowl_with_spoon: activity-suggestion

-Front end web application to suggest places to eat or events to attend based on your location using the yelp API.
+Front end web application to suggest places to eat or events to attend based on your location, randomize your choices and display it on a map.

 ## Built With